img404/img404/README.md

 ## hi 👋

-i'm learning front end development! check out my github page (linked below) for updates ✨
+i'm a computer science student! check out my github page (linked below) for updates ✨

 you can call me img404, image not found, image, fionna, and/or finnigan. i use both she/her & he/him pronouns!

-my interests include riichi mahjong, linguistics, and TTRPGs. right now i'm fixated on graphing calculators.
+my interests include riichi mahjong, linguistics, and TTRPGs.

 <!--
 **img404/img404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.